hosseinmoein/DataFrame/README.md

 ### Performance
 There is a test program [dataframe_performance](test/dataframe_performance.cc) that should give you some sense of how this library performs.
 As a comparison, there is also a Pandas Python [pandas_performance](test/pandas_performance.py) script that does exactly the same thing.<BR>
-dataframe_performance.cc is compiled with gcc compiler with -O3 flag.<BR>
+dataframe_performance.cc uses DataFrame async interface and is compiled with gcc compiler with -O3 flag.<BR>
 pandas_performance.py is ran with Python 3.7.<BR>
 I ran both on my mac-book, doing the following:<BR>
 <img src="docs/MacSize.png" alt="drawing" width="500"/>